acwright/6502/Documentation/introduction/hardware.md

 - **Dev Board**: The development board is an alternative to the main board which acts as a 65(c)02 emulator using a Teensy 4.1.
 - **Input Board**: A board that provides PS/2 keyboard and mouse interfaces along with SNES controller support.
 - **Main Board**: The main board that contains the 65(c)02 CPU, memory, memory decoding ICs, one peripheral card slot, and a bus connector.
+- **Output Board**: A board that provides VGA output, sound and SD card support using VERA FPGA.

 **Cards**: